Interfacing an xNode with the Comrex MultiRack

 Creating a mix-minus for AES67

 In most cases, you will need to create a mix-minus to send back to the far end of the MultiRack.
 With Livewire, all of our consoles generate the mix-minus somewhat automatically.
-However AES67 does not include this functionality, so we will have manually create one.
+However AES67 does not include this functionality, so we will have to manually create one.
 You can find more information on how to create a mix-minus for your AES67 device on your Livewire network here.

 Sending and receiving audio between the xNode and Comrex MultiRack